DutchVirtual/PDFKitTest/README.md

 # PDFKitTest

 Example app that generates a PDF and then previews it.
+Interface built with SwiftUI where possible.

 # A couple of points